Working papers

 The Governance Impact of Indexing: Evidence from Regression Discontinuity

-(never submitted due to inertia + competition)
+(never submitted due to inertia)